Catholic Schoolhouse Tour 2: Week 18

 byzantine church shoebox

-Look how much light those higher level windows let in!
+Look how much light those higher-level windows let in!

 inside the paper byzantine dome

 • Find Constantinople, er I mean Istanbul, on your world map or globe.
-Talk about it’s strategic placement at the Bosporus Strait.
+Talk about its strategic placement at the Bosporus Strait.
 What makes that location ideal for defense or trade?
 Who traded there?

-• Saint Benedict has been the Saint focus for the last few weeks, so if you havent’ had a chance to learn about him yet, now is the time!
+• Saint Benedict has been the Saint focus for the last few weeks, so if you haven’t had a chance to learn about him yet, now is the time!
 Don’t forget the book, St. Benedict: Hero of the Hills (Vision Books)

 Geography